andrewcesario1/project-sentiscope/README.md

 # Sentiscope - AI-Powered Sentiment Analysis Platform

+## 🎥 Demo

+---

 Sentiscope is a comprehensive sentiment analysis platform that analyzes Reddit posts to provide real-time sentiment insights, data visualization, and AI-generated summaries.
 Built with React, Flask, and machine learning models.

 **Note**: Hosting was discontinued due to cost.
-Project can be run locally with a .env file. **API keys are required and must be requested from the developer for approval.**
+Project can be run locally with a .env file. **API keys are required and must be requested from the developer.**

 ## Features